coguardio/coguard-cli/README_PYPI.md

    inside an already open command/Powershell window.
 </details>
 <details>
-<summary>Option 2</summary>
+<summary>Option 2 - Run in Developer Mode</summary>
-2. Run Windows in Developer Mode (instructions on how to run Windows as a developer can be found [here](https://docs.microsoft.com/en-us/gaming/game-bar/guide/developer-mode)).
+1. Run Windows in Developer Mode (instructions on how to run Windows as a developer can be found [here](https://docs.microsoft.com/en-us/gaming/game-bar/guide/developer-mode)).
 </details>
 <details>
-<summary>Option 3</summary>
+<summary>Option 3 - WSL and Docker</summary>
-3. Run CoGuard on a Linux virtual machine, e.g. using the Windows subsystem for Linux.
+1. Run CoGuard on a Linux virtual machine, e.g. using the Windows subsystem for Linux.
    This is commonly installed with Docker Desktop for Windows.
 If you do not have it installed, then installation instructions can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install).